drpetersonfernandes/SimpleLauncher/README.md

 - **FormatToSearch**: List of file extensions that will be loaded from the SystemFolder.
 You can use as many as you want.

 - **ExtractFileBeforeLaunch**: Should be true or false.
-If true, the launcher will extract the zip or 7z file into a temp folder, then it will load the extracted file.
+If true, the launcher will extract the ZIP or 7Z file into a temp folder, then it will load the extracted file.

 - **FormatToLaunch**: In case you extract the file to a temp folder.
 You should specify here which extensions will be launched from the extracted folder.